ESG Approach

 The EPORA is our assessment process that results in the exclusion of companies unsuitable for investment in the Ethical Partners Australian Share Fund if they are deemed high risk, the identification of companies that are leaders in ESG and indicates what changes can be advocated for at the vast majority of other companies in order to improve ESG practices.

 Once this analysis is complete, the important process of engagement with board, management and sustainability teams of companies begins, in which Ethical Partners actively advocates for change.
-We have engaged with hundreds of companies on over 300 ESG issues in the past two years.
+We aim to proactively engage with companies on relevant ESG issues identified through the EPORA.
 We also collaborate and advocate for change in the wider legislative, NGO and shareholder community, as well as through shareholder voting.

 Our approach to ESG can be summarised as: